kevast/Kevast.js/README.md

 # kevast.js
 ![logo](./docs/assets/logo.png)

-Kevast is a dependency-free key-value storage interface, allowing you to access key-value based data wherever you want, memory, file, gist, etc.
+Kevast is a dependency-free **key-value storage interface**, allowing you to **access key-value based data wherever you want**, memory, file, gist, redis, google drive, etc.
-With kevast's onion-like middleware stack flows, you can perform actions downstream and upstream.
+With kevast's **onion-like middleware** stack flows, you can perform actions downstream and upstream.

 Kevast.js is Javascript version of kevast for both Node.js and browser.